usnistgov/metaschema/website/content/specification/syntax/definitions.md

 ## top-level `<define-flag>`

-A flag definition, represented by the `<define-flag>` element, is used to declare a reusable [flag](/specification/glossary/#flag) within a Metaschema module.
+A *flag definition*, represented by the `<define-flag>` element, is used to declare a reusable [flag](/specification/glossary/#flag) within a Metaschema module.

-A flag definition provides the means to implement a simple, named [*information element*](/specification/glossary/#information-element) with a value.
+A *flag definition* provides the means to implement a simple, named [*information element*](/specification/glossary/#information-element) with a value.

 {{<callout>}}
-Flag definitions are the primary leaf nodes in a Metaschema-based model.
-Flags are intended to represent granular particles of identifying and qualifying information.
+*Flag definitions* are leaf nodes in a Metaschema-based model that are intended to represent granular particles of identifying and qualifying information.
 {{</callout>}}

 The flag's value is strongly typed using one of the built in [simple data types](/specification/datatypes/#simple-data-types) identified by the `@as-type` attribute.